Cleveland sports curse: Other sports

 The Cleveland sports curse has generally centered around its major teams.
 However, other teams based in Cleveland won championships during the city's major title drought, and one Greater Cleveland native won a world championship individually.

 Cleveland Crunch

 The Cleveland Crunch, an indoor soccer club, won three championships in the National Professional Soccer League (NPSL) during the 1990s.
 In 1994, the Crunch won their first title – and the first title for any professional Cleveland team in 30 years – defeating the St. Louis Ambush 3–1 in a best-of-five championship series.
 The team went on to win two more titles, in 1996 and 1999, before the league disbanded in 2001.
-The Crunch would eventually be revived in 2020, playing in the Major Arena Soccer League 2 (M2), and in their first season would win the 2021 M2 Championship.
+The Crunch would eventually be revived in 2020, playing in the Major Arena Soccer League 2 (M2), and in their first season won the 2021 M2 Championship.

 Lake Erie Monsters

 On June 11, 2016, the Lake Erie Monsters of the American Hockey League won the Calder Cup, defeating the Hershey Bears at Quicken Loans Arena to win the series 4–0.
 The team, also owned by Dan Gilbert, shares its arena with the Cavaliers, who won the NBA title eight days later.

 It was the 10th overall Calder Cup won by a Cleveland team.
 The original Cleveland Barons that played from 1937 to 1973 won it nine times, with the last in 1964 - coincidentally the last time one of the major sports franchises in the city won a championship prior to the 2016 Cavaliers.